Is There Uber in Sorrento? 5 Essential Transportation Options You Need to Know

 Sorrento’s Geographical Challenges

 This vertical layout means getting from the harbor to the town center requires planning.
 The elevator costs €1 each way but saves a strenuous uphill walk.
-The elevator often becomes crowded during busy periods, particularly when cruise ships dock.
+It often becomes crowded during busy periods, particularly when cruise ships dock.

 Narrow, winding streets characterize Sorrento’s historic center, challenging navigation for large vehicles.
 Many areas are pedestrian-only zones, particularly during summer evenings when the main corso becomes a lively pedestrian promenade.
 The surrounding countryside features steep hills and tight mountain roads that can intimidate inexperienced drivers, especially when navigating the famous Amalfi Coast drive.